-Before CONTRACT 2 recruitment starts, the qualitative research team will deliver an initial trial communication group training session to optimise surgeon and research nurse communication with families about CONTRACT 2.
-All recruiters who will be involved in recruiting to CONTRACT 2 will be invited to attend the event.
-This session will be based on the successful QUINTET programme19 but will also incorporate key findings from the CONTRACT Communication Study ^{4,18}; training will cover key themes, such as avoiding misinterpreted or misunderstood terms, exploring family treatment preferences, and highlighting families' frequently asked questions.
+Before CONTRACT 2 recruitment started, the qualitative research team delivered an initial trial communication group training session to optimise surgeon and research nurse communication with families about CONTRACT 2.
+All recruiters who were involved in recruiting to CONTRACT 2 (at the time of trial opening) attended the event.
+This session was based on the successful QUINTET programme19 but also incorporated key findings from the CONTRACT Communication Study ^{4,18}; training covered key themes, such as avoiding misinterpreted or misunderstood terms, exploring family treatment preferences, and highlighting families' frequently asked questions.

-We will also develop and disseminate a package of resources and support materials that will be informed by recruiter feedback from CONTRACT and in consultation with site staff, including a demonstration video that incorporates key learning points from CONTRACT and a hints and tips handout.
-The hints and tips handout will be regularly updated and circulated during the pilot phase of CONTRACT 2, in response to ongoing review of the CONTRACT 2 consultations.
+A package of resources and support materials was developed and disseminated after being informed by recruiter feedback from CONTRACT and in consultation with site staff, including a demonstration video that incorporates key learning points from CONTRACT and a hints and tips handout.
+The hints and tips handout was regularly updated and circulated during the pilot phase of CONTRACT 2, in response to ongoing review of the CONTRACT 2 consultations.

-During the pilot phase of CONTRACT 2, we will identify and offer additional support refresher training to sites that might benefit from it (e.g. those with lower approach/recruitment rates or those that have encountered challenges in discussing CONTRACT in a balanced way with families).
-This will involve reviewing their CONTRACT 2 consultations and visiting such sites to support the team (or deliver training via video call if more appropriate) during months 3-9 of the pilot phase.
+During the pilot phase of CONTRACT 2, the Communication Sub-Study team identified and offered additional support refresher training to sites that might benefit from it (e.g. those with lower approach/recruitment rates or those that have encountered challenges in discussing CONTRACT in a balanced way with families).
+This involved reviewing their CONTRACT 2 consultations and visiting such sites to support the team (or deliver training via video call if more appropriate) during months 3-9 of the pilot phase.